Upcoming work items

 In order to complete Virginia after the launch, we need a safe and secure mooring place.
 Building the wharf for the Virginia is the major item in Maine’s First Ship 2020 Capital Campaign.

-The wharf design is being evaluated by city, state, and federal officials.
-The plan is to construct the floats using volunteers, and purchase a ramp.
+The wharf design has been evaluated by city, state, and federal officials, and we are closing in on final approvals.
+The plan is to construct four 10′ by 20′ floats using volunteers, and purchase a 40 foot bridge.

 We welcome both volunteers and donations to help us with this.

 While the 17th century Virginia used sails for propulsion, to sail with passengers in the 21st Century requires that we have an engine.
 This is also necessary if we do not want our sailing times to be strictly set by the tide.
 Buying the engine was the primary focus of Maine’s First Ship 2019 Capital Campaign, but it still needs to be installed.

 This work has started with building the supports in the engine compartment.
 We will need to install the engine, fuel tanks, the line for the propeller, and all of the pipes and fittings to connect them.

 We had originally hoped to launch Virginia in 2020 as part of Maine’s bicentennial.
 Due to the COVID-19 pandemic and the lack of a secure mooring location to complete her, we delayed the launch until 2021 (along with many other bicentennial events).
 However, before launching we need to make sure that all necessary work is done, and we have the required approvals.
 We also need to conform to the Maine COVID-19 requirements.

 To launch Virginia we need to break her out of the egg shell which is the boat shed, and move her into the water.
 Planning is now going on for the logistics of doing this.
 We need as high a tide as possible, and we would like to do it on a weekend.